Fundacio-Bit/react-hooks-frontend-generator/README.md

 # react-hooks-frontend-generator #

 A generator of front-ends based on React Hooks and JSON Schema.

-You can specify a REST API endpoint and the fields returned by the REST as columns to generate a UI with a table of items with CRUD options.
+You can configure a REST API endpoint and the item fields of the API as columns to generate a UI that contains a table of items with CRUD options.

 ## Installation